madutv/nlp-wiki-data-py/README.md

  file at ./vars/scanned.pkl.
 This will be useful when the same command is run again. i.e. if the above command is re-run, Brain & Human_brain & 20 pages from "Read More" will not be read again.
-Instead, the next 20 pages due to "Extract Links" will be read and appened to datasets in ./vars/
+Instead, the next 20 pages due to "Extract Links" will be read and appended to datasets in ./vars/

 #### Command Line Options